Regulatory Submission Workflow

 On getting the number of documents required for submission and the deadline for submission, the first step in the workflow is to assign responsibilities.
 It doesn't matter if it is an automated or manual system; dividing the workload is carried out first before any other thing.
 The departments required to provide specific information and those that are required to sort out the information and process are decided upon.
 Each individual knowing their assigned responsibilities begin processing and preparation.
 The order and arrangement of these responsibilities are usually presented in a spreadsheet.

 On assignment, a deadline is given for the submission and tendering of work down.
-Progress tracking basically certifies that work done is carried out on time in order to meet up with the deadline.
+Progress tracking basically certifies that work done is carried out on time in order to meet the deadline.

 Review and Editing